rode/demo/docs/2-Setup.md

 sudo vi /etc/hosts
 ```

-Copy and paste the two lines below to your /etc/hosts file.
+Copy and paste the lines below to your /etc/hosts file.
 ```
 127.0.0.1 rode-ui.localhost
 127.0.0.1 harbor.localhost